Table of Contents

 Includes monotonic timing (Instant), wall-clock timing (SystemTime),

-duration utilities, and timer-based callbacks.
+duration utilities, and blocking sleep.

 Functions